-Step 1: Release the cover from the bumpers.
-Then you can loosen the sides, freeing your side mirrors, and lifting the cover off your antenna.
+Release the cover from the bumpers.
+Then you can loosen the sides, free your side mirrors, and lift the cover off your antenna.

-Step 2: Fold the cover.
-Instead of just hauling the huge piece of fabric off in a pile, however, you can save yourself time and energy by folding it.
+Fold the cover.
+Instead of just hauling the huge piece of fabric off in a pile, however, you can save yourself time and energy by folding the cover while removing it.

 Starting at the front, roll or fold the fabric up.
 The next time you need to use your car cover, it will be easy to orient and install.
 It’s also much easier to store in the garage this way.

 Installing a car cover is a great way to protect against nature, vandals, and even thieves who may not want to waste time removing the cover to steal the car.